Willa Ford

 Amanda Lee Williford (born January 22, 1981), known by her stage name Willa Ford, is an American interior decorator, singer, songwriter, television personality, film actress, dancer, and model.
 She released her debut album, Willa Was Here, in 2001.
 Ford also has appeared in movies such as Friday the 13th (2009), hosted several reality television shows, posed for Playboy and competed on ABC's Dancing with the Stars.

 Early life

 Ford was raised in Ruskin, Florida.
 She began singing with the Tampa Bay Children's Choir at age eight.
 At age 11, she started singing with the Tampa-based children's performing arts troupe, Entertainment Revue.
 She attended East Bay High School in Gibsonton, Florida.

 Career

 Music career

 In 1999, the 18-year-old Ford started performing under the stage name Mandah and was signed to MCA.
-Ford was later dropped from MCA and signed by Atlantic Records.
-Atlantic placed one of Ford's songs, "Lullaby," on the soundtrack for Pokémon: The First Movie.
+Ford was later bought out of her deal from MCA to be signed by Lava Records and Atlantic Records.
+Atlantic placed one of Ford's songs, "Lullaby", on the soundtrack for Pokémon: The First Movie.
 Ford changed her stage name from Mandah to Willa Ford to avoid confusion with Mandy Moore.

 In 2000, she was one of the opening acts on the Backstreet Boys' "Into the Millennium" tour.